Frenvius/disneyland-mods/BepInEx/plugins/Smoothbrain-CreatureLevelAndLootControl/README.md

 - (If you are only reading this list for some reason: Yes, you can use this mod to make the game A LOT easier.)

-Need more stamina to fight tough enemies?
-Check out [this sweet mod](https://valheim.thunderstore.io/package/Smoothbrain/StaminaRegenerationFromFood)﻿ and make sure you are always [properly rested](https://valheim.thunderstore.io/package/Smoothbrain/ComfortTweaks)!
+Need some nice gems to fight tough enemies?
+Check out [this sweet mod](https://valheim.thunderstore.io/package/Smoothbrain/Jewelcrafting)!﻿